 The Physical Condition of Your Furnace

 You always want to make sure your furnace is in perfect physical condition – if it is not, you could expose yourself and your family to dangerous carbon monoxide.
 Make sure that there is no rusting or cracks of any kind within the structure.
 If you are inspecting it and you notice some fractures, you should call a professional immediately to determine what your next steps should be.
 Carbon monoxide exposure is not to be messed around with; according to the Centers for Disease Control and Prevention (CDC), immediate physical reactions to carbon monoxide will be dizziness, headache, nausea, and vomiting, but if there is a high amount in the air, a person might lose consciousness or it could be fatal.

-Call One Hour Heating & Air Conditioning® of Ramsey Today
+Call Northern's One Hour Heating & Air Conditioning® Today

 Before we begin experiencing frigidity outside, make sure that you are comfortable and safe inside with a reliable, functioning furnace.
 To schedule maintenance service, furnace repair, or even install a brand new one, call Northern's One Hour Heating & Air Conditioning® today at (763) 284-8639.
 We are based in Ramsey and serve the Minneapolis area.